 Unlike the big companies that push the same packages to everyone, I understand that not every firm is looking for the same thing in a website.
 Some of my law firms simply needed a basic website for referrals or opposing counsel to look at.
 I also work with law firms who spend thousands of dollars each month and rely on their website to generate a stream of new clients.

-I work with you to build a plan that fits your goals in the most cost-effective way possible.
+I work with you to build a plan that fits your goals in the most

 Questions about Cancelling Findlaw?
 Contact Me Today

 I have helped several law firms move away from FindLaw and take ownership of their websites, and I can help you too.
 Contact me today for a custom quote and straight-forward answers about what you have and what it’s going to take to rebuild it.
 Here are a few of the questions I answer most frequently from FindLaw clients: